-For the plaintiff, (name), to recover from the defendant, (name), on (his) (her) claim for breach of an employment contract for an indefinite period of time, you must find that all of the following have been proved by a preponderance of the evidence:
+For the plaintiff, (name), to recover from the defendant, (name), on (insert applicable pronoun) claim for breach of an employment contract for an indefinite period of time, you must find that all of the following have been proved by a preponderance of the evidence:

 - 1. The plaintiff and the defendant entered into a contract of employment; - 2.
 The contract provided that the plaintiff would not be discharged without good or just cause; - 3.
 The plaintiff was (constructively) discharged by the defendant; - 4.
-Before the plaintiff was discharged, (he) (she) ([substantially] performed [his] [her] part of the contract) (had some justification for not performing [his] [her] part of the contract); and - 5.
+Before the plaintiff was discharged, (insert applicable pronoun) ([substantially] performed [insert applicable pronoun] part of the contract) (had some justification for not performing [insert applicable pronoun] part of the contract); and - 5.
 The plaintiff had (injuries) (damages) (losses) as a result of the (constructive) discharge.